-Andrographis is commonly found in many herbal ‘immune’ formulas throughout Australia.
-The TGA permits supplements containing the herb to mention benefits such as ‘support healthy immune system function’, and ‘relieve symptoms of common colds and flu’.
-And many of these products refer to the herb defending, shielding or protecting the immune system in their names and marketing.
+Andrographis is commonly found in herbal immune formulas.
+Australia’s TGA allows such supplements to claim, ‘support healthy immune system function’, and ‘relieve symptoms of common colds and flu’.
+And many of these product names refer to defending, shielding or protecting the immune system.

-Is this reputation warranted?
-Well, yes… Andrographis has a long history of supporting immune function via its use in traditional Chinese medicine (TCM), Ayurvedic medicine, and healing practices throughout Asia.[1]
-In addition to traditional use, many research groups have concluded positive results against colds, flus and respiratory infections, including COVID-19.[2][3][4][5][6]
+Is this reputation justified?
+Yes!
+Andrographis has a long history of supporting immune function via traditional medicine systems throughout Asia.[1][2]
+Additionally, many research groups have concluded positive results against respiratory infections, including influenza and COVID-19.[3][4][5][6][7]

-But is there more to this herb than just an ability to support immune function?
-Can it positively impact other human body systems and health conditions?
+But is there more to this herb than just immune support?
+Can it positively affect other human body systems and health conditions?
 And how can we safely utilise this ancient medicinal herb?
 Let’s find out!

 Figure 1.
 Andrographis paniculata